 Clearly good management is a prerequisite for substantial improvements in productivity, even though the former may not necessarily deliver the latter.
-Without good management, productivity can only improve serendipitously.2 That is, the prerequisite for making productivity gains
+Without good management, productivity can only improve serendipitously.2 That is, the prerequisite for making productivity gains the major engine of economic growth is to cultivate management capabilities.
+The good news for Africa is that there is a human-friendly, inexpensive, common-sense approach to productivity gain that has proved effective in other regions of the world.
+Its name is Kaizen.

-1 Smithian growth was named for Adam Smith, who emphasized the importance of the division of labor; Schumpeterian growth was named for Joseph Schumpeter, who highlighted the role of innovation.
+1Smithian growth was named for Adam Smith, who emphasized the importance of the division of labor; Schumpeterian growth was named for Joseph Schumpeter, who highlighted the role of innovation.

-$^{^2}$ Bruhn, Karlan, and Schoar (2010), among others, argue that managerial capital is missing in developing countries.
+2Bruhn, Karlan, and Schoar (2010), among others, argue that managerial capital is missing in developing countries.